davidgyoung/davidgyoung.github.io/_posts/2020-05-15-how-far-can-you-go.md

 ### Solving for Fragmentation

-In order to solve the problem of fragmentation on distance estimates, we need a good database of phone models vs. transmitter strength and receiver sensitivity.
-Such a database might indicate that for an Android Nokia 3800GS with [Type Allocation Code](https://en.wikipedia.org/wiki/Type_Allocation_Code) 1234, the transmitter power deviates +2 dBm from a reference value and the receiver sensitivity deviates -1 dBm from a reference value.
+In order to solve the problem of fragmentation on distance estimates, we need a good database of phone models vs. transmitter strength and receiver efficiency.
+Such a database might indicate that for an Android Nokia 3800GS with [Type Allocation Code](https://en.wikipedia.org/wiki/Type_Allocation_Code) 1234, the transmitter power deviates +2 dBm from a reference value and the receiver efficiency deviates -1 dBm from a reference value.
 (This is just an example -- that's not even a real phone.)
 Taking the time to properly measure each device might take 30 minutes.

 There is no way that such a database can ever hope to cover every phone model out there.
 But they can cover the most common ones.
 Singapore's Trace Together team, for example, [took these kinds of measurements](https://raw.githubusercontent.com/opentrace-community/opentrace-calibration/master/src/images/raw_rssi_chart.png) using an antenna chamber for a few of the most popular phones in the Singapore market.
 Unfortunately, they did not capture separate transmitter power and receiver sensitivity measurements.